 Taking a page out of the consumer world, the new mantra for healthcare providers should be “the patient is always right”—particularly when it comes to a text-first approach to more regular and responsive communication.
 Hospitals and health systems that are forward-thinking, flexible, and adapt to patients’ changing communication needs and preferences will be poised for organizational success now and into the future.

 About The Author

 Josh Weiner is the CEO of SR Health by Solutionreach.
 He joined Solutionreach from Summit Partners, a leading global growth equity firm.
 Through his work with Summit Partners, Josh served on the Solutionreach board of directors for three years.
 Before Summit Partners, he was a consultant with McKinsey & Company.
-Josh is a graduate of Stanford University and resides in Salt Lake City with his wife, daughter.
+Josh is a graduate of Stanford University and resides in Salt Lake City with his wife and two children.
 Josh and his family spend as much time as possible exploring the natural wonders of Utah's mountains and deserts.
 Connect with him on LinkedIn @joshfweiner.